Nevin1901/Robotics-II-Circuit-Python/RoboClaw/README.md

     - Ignore step 2, we're not using encoders in this class
 3.

-# RoboClaw not working?
+# RoboClaw not working with CircuitPython?
 Steps to solve:

 1. Be sure RoboClaw has at least 9V battery source.
 6V battery sources will not chooch 'er, you'll get a constant "logic battery low" error.
 2. Be sure the RC is in the correct mode, via the onboard buttons.